Roxanne Emery: Songwriting

 Emery co-wrote "Post Malone" for DJ Sam Feldt featuring Rani, which went platinum in the United Kingdom, Australia and Canada.
 The track has totalled 400 million streams.

 Other writing credits include the BBC Radio 1 A-listed "Feel My Needs" by Weiss, Alison Wonderland's "Peace" and JAUZ + Karra's "Wildlife".
 Her releases have amassed over half a billion streams to date.

 RØRY

 Since 2019, Emery has been writing and producing material under the name RØRY, writing and collaborating with producers such as K-391, Trivecta, Möwe, MitiS, Jason Ross, John de Sohn, Slander and William Black.

+In her podcast she admits to husband Rich that RØRY is an alter-ego she has used on stage to overcome ADHD anxiety and burnout.

 Personal life

 Emery grew up in Southampton, England.
 She lost her mother to cancer when she was 22 years old.
 Her record label, LATE Records, is named after her mother, Linda Angela Teresa Emery.

 She is the younger sibling of EDM producer and DJ Gareth Emery.

-She runs channels on TikTok and YouTube focusing on living with ADHD together with her partner, Richard Pink.
-Emery and Pink self-published their first book, Dirty Laundry, in January 2023, while their second book, Small Talk, was published in June 2024.
-Both are now being published by Square Peg Media.